Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us006/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** A car must be entered
-* **AC2:** The car must not already be registered.
-* **AC3:** The VFM must insert a code to perform this operation as he is the only one with the power to do it.
+* **AC1:** The system should allow the FM to register a vehicle.
-* **AC4:** The attributes that should be used to describe a vehicle are: Make, Model, Type, Tare, Gross Weight, Current Kms, Registration Date, Acquisition Date and Overhaul Frequency (in Kms).
+* **AC2:** The system should provide a form for the Fleet Manager to input details of a new vehicle, including Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check-up Frequency (in Kms), and a description.
+* **AC3:** Once the vehicle registration is successful the system should store the vehicle details.

 ### 1.4.
 Found out Dependencies